-Analogies enable writers to make a quick comparison between two unlike things and identify a common thread between them so the reader can make connections without a long explanation.
+Analogies enable writers to make a quick comparison between two unlike things and identify a common thread between them so the reader can identify the relationship without a lengthy explanation.
 Below are a few examples:

 "What's in a name?
 That which we call a rose